-Yocum begins his third year at the College of Charleston working primarily with pole vault, throwers, 100, 200, 100 hurdles and multi-event groups.
+Yocum begins his fourth year at the College of Charleston working primarily with throwers, 100, 200, 100 hurdles and multi-event groups.

-In the 2012 season Yocum coached freshman Tiffany Sisk to a Southern Conference title in the shot put in the outdoor season.
+Yocum also coached Sisk to a Southern Conference title in the shot put during the 2012 outdoor season.

 Yocum spent 2009-10 working with the University of South Carolina Track and Field team.
 He assisted the staff with all administrative duties including the preparation for and execution of training sessions, equipment for practice and competition ordering, inventory, issues and storage.
 He also managed home meets for Track and Field as well as Cross Country events.